guettli/intranets/README.md

 Unfortunately there is no clear term, here are some examples:

-* documentation in intranets
+* Documentation in intranets
-* internal knowledge-base
+* Internal knowledge-base
-* wiki
+* Wiki
-* some call it like the tool: Sharepoint, Confluence, Zendesk, Jive, ...
+* Some call it like the tool: Sharepoint, Confluence, Zendesk, Jive, ...
-* or just "intranet"
+* Or just "intranet"

-I know that an intranet is more than the collaboratively edited content, but for this article I would just use the term "intranet".
+I know that an intranet is more than the collaboratively edited content, but for this article I would just use the term "Wiki".

 Raising obviousness is my passion.
 Our modern infrastructure is based on roads, water/gas/electricity supply.
 Clean, simple docs are the like good roads in a knowledge-worker environment.